Celestial Machines

 My participation at a.pass is made possible with the generous support of Peter Paul Peterich Fonds/ Cultuurfondsbeurs and Research/Development grant from CBK Rotterdam.

-a.pass – block III – Settlement 14
+a.pass – block III – Polyset 14

 “A.pass is an artistic research environment that develops research on performativity and scenography, in an international artistic and educational context.
 The institute includes two complementary bodies that operate in parallel and in dialogue: a Post-master Program and a Research Centre.” – since May 2018 I follow the Post-master Program. (a.pass)

-“During the days of Jan 7th-26th 2019 a.pass will come together and host an open workspace called SETTLEMENT.
+“During the days of Jan 7th-26th 2019 a.pass will come together and host an open workspace called Polyset.
 In the course of these three weeks we will share our current work processes within an open collaborative workspace.
 We aim to create a poly-central gathering that is self-structured, self-organized and open to contributions from anyone.
-You are cordially invited to join this process by establishing your own space in the a.pass SETTLEMENT and sharing some of your ideas, practices or works with others.
+You are cordially invited to join this process by establishing your own space in the a.pass Polyset and sharing some of your ideas, practices or works with others.
 The materials and structures available at the a.pass main space will be a common resource for all who join to create whatever is needed to facilitate this process.”
 Curator Vladimir Miller

 Step I – Sitting